:

 Red Cross and Red Crescent Movement

-The International Red Cross and Red Crescent Movement is the international humanitarian movement founded in 1863 and uniting more than 17 million employees and volunteers around the world.
-The movement considers its main goal “to help all those who suffer without any unfavorable distinction, thereby contributing to the establishment of peace on the Earth.”
+The International Red Cross and Red Crescent Movement is an international humanitarian movement founded in 1863 and uniting more than 17 million staff members and volunteers around the world.
+The Movement considers its main goal “to help all those who suffer, without any adverse distinction, thereby contributing to the establishment of peace on Earth”.

-The main governing body of the Movement is the International Conference of the Red Cross and Red Crescent, which is held, as a rule, every 4 years.
+The supreme governing body of the Movement is the International Conference of the Red Cross and Red Crescent, which is held, as a rule, once every 4 years.

-On 7 – 9 November 2017, the President of the International Committee of the Red Cross Peter Maurer paid a working visit to Belarus, which was the first visit in the history of cooperation between Belarus and the ICRC.
+On 7–9 November 2017, the President of the International Committee of the Red Cross Peter Maurer paid a working visit to Belarus.
+This visit was the first in the history of cooperation between Belarus and the ICRC.

-Starting from 2018, the ICRC delegation is working in Belarus in Minsk.
-It was established on the basis of the Agreement between the Republic of Belarus and the International Committee of the Red Cross on the Status, Privileges and Immunities of the International Committee of the Red Cross in the Republic of Belarus.
+Since 2018, the ICRC Delegation in Belarus has been operating in Minsk.
+It was opened on the basis of the Agreement between the Republic of Belarus and the International Committee of the Red Cross on the Status, Privileges and Immunities of the International Committee of the Red Cross in the Republic of Belarus.

-The Red Cross and Red Crescent Movement implements humanitarian projects in Belarus in the area of health care, education, neutralization of the consequences of emergencies, and support to vulnerable groups of the population.
+The Red Cross and Red Crescent Movement implements humanitarian projects in Belarus in the fields of healthcare, education, mitigation of the consequences of emergencies, and support for vulnerable categories of the population.

 Belarusian Diplomatic Missions